F4NT0/F4NT0/README.md

     <img src="images/about-me.png" width="250">
 </td></tr></table>

-➡️ Software Developer for almost 6 years.
+➡️ Software Developer for 7 years.

 ➡️ Graduated with a Bachelor's degree in Software Engineering from PUCRS.

-➡️ My goal is to become a Senior Backend Software Developer.
+➡️ My goal is to become a Senior Software Engineer.

 ➡️ Creating a better world with code!